-Marqueece was born and raised in South Los Angeles, until the early 1980s when he was uprooted.
-With the onset of the Crack Cocaine epidemic, his parents moved him and his younger brother out of the neighborhood as gang and police violence skyrocketed.
-Crestfallen to be torn away from “the village,” Marqueece made it his life’s work to make sure no other family feels it has to move out of South Los Angeles to keep their children safe.
+Councilmember Harris-Dawson grew up in South Los Angeles during the crack cocaine epidemic.
+As gang and police violence knocked on their front door, his parents moved him and his younger brother out of the neighborhood.
+Disappointed by being disconnected from “his village,” the Councilmember made it his life’s goal to ensure that no other family had to move out of South Los Angeles to keep their children safe.

 Councilmember Harris-Dawson returned to South Los Angeles after graduating Morehouse College to work for the family real estate business.
 In 1995, he joined the Community Coalition, one of the most progressive non-profits in the city.
 His first campaign publicized the horrendous conditions of inner city high schools and the inequities in the distribution of public funding.
 It resulted in a groundbreaking $153 million for repair and modernization in South LA schools.

 Starting in 2004, Councilmember Harris-Dawson served as President and CEO of Community Coalition, succeeding founder and current Congresswoman Karen Bass.
 His leadership led a capital campaign to acquire Community Coalition’s headquarters on Vermont Avenue, and grew the organization’s influence, size, and financial standing.